North Hykeham: Economy

 An Asda superstore opened in 1969, and was subsequently rebuilt on land adjacent to the old store (previously the site of Hykeham Manor, partial ruins of which existed into the early 1980s) which was demolished, and is part of the current larger, 24 hour store car park in March 1998.
 It is situated on Newark Road towards the district boundary (Tritton Road - B1003) with the City of Lincoln.
 There is a Co-op store near the junction of Lincoln Road, Mill Lane, and Moor Lane, with a small group of shops and medical practice.
 Most of the local shops in the town are on Newark Road at a shopping centre called "The Forum".

 The Lindum Group have a site on Station Road which houses several businesses comprising the Lindum Group and a number of other businesses, some of which are closely associated with the group.
 ASC Metals make metal sheets and tubes.
 There are engineering companies on Freeman Road, near the railway station, including Siemens (formerly Alstom Power).
 A foundry, Lincoln Castings, on Station Road closed in February 2007; the last owners were the Meade Corporation of Malmesbury.

 There is a sailing club on Apex Lake (formed from a former sand and gravel pit).
 Nearby is Whisby Nature Park.
 The Lincolnshire Road Transport Museum is on Whisby Road near the railway station.

 On the Westminster Trading Estate on Station Road, there is a practice studio for musicians.

-There is a memorial to those who lost their lives in both The First and Second World Wars.
+There is a memorial to those who lost their lives in both the First and Second World Wars.

+Demographics

+At the 2021 census, North Hykeham's built up area had a population of 16,844.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as: